-Level Typical characteristics of this level Pointers on how to move further up in maturity level 1: 'Ad-hoc' There is an awareness that projects ought to be run differently from ongoing operations (also termed as 'Business as usual' (BAU)).
-However, no systematic effort is directed towards this objective Little or no standardization of processes.
+Level 1: 'Ad-hoc'

+There is an awareness that projects ought to be run differently from ongoing operations (also termed as 'Business as usual' (BAU)).
+However, no systematic effort is directed towards this objective.
+Little or no standardization of processes.
 No tracking systems exist for project performance monitoring - including its scope, schedule and cost.
-No documented processes for robust project management exist Accountability and governance systems lacking or deficient Fundamental understanding by the top management that projects ought to be run differently than BAU.
+No documented processes for robust project management exist.
+Accountability and governance systems lacking or deficient.

+Fundamental understanding by the top management that projects ought to be run differently than BAU.
 An overall assessment of schedule overruns and losses on account of 'ad-hocism'.

-Commitment to invest for improvements, along- with a conviction that 'things cannot stay as they are' in project management Change in Organizational culture to recognize and nurture 'star performers' in project management
+Commitment to invest for improvements, along-with a conviction that 'things cannot stay as they are' in project management.
+Change in Organizational culture to recognize and nurture 'star performers' in project management can improve things here.

-Level Typical characteristics of this level Pointers on how to move further up in maturity level 2: 'Personalized' Execution of projects becomes 'person- dependent'.
-'People' perspective becomes predominant here Few early 'stars' emerge as project managers and project delivery success is contingent upon these managers executing the projects Delivery excellence residing in 'pockets' - with very little coordination or sharing of good practices.
-Lack of delivery consistency and repeatability- though some understanding of the extent of wastages etc begins to appear Knowledge sharing by 'star performers' - so that others can also imbibe and deploy Organizational commitment and investments for process rationalization Key processes for scope/schedule/ cost/ risk / quality management getting standardized.
-Use of consistent terminology for project related communications Project governance mechanisms getting strengthened - with focus on business case viability assessment for the initiation of the projects and change control mechanisms Roles and responsibilities getting clearly defined for the project management lifecycle Stakeholder engagement and communications management systems getting institutionalized Investments in tools, technology and management information/ progress reporting systems - especially in a distributed environment Investments in building of skillsets, PM related trainings and understanding of best practices Investment to setup or reenergize the project management office (PMO)
+Level 2: 'Personalized'

+Smooth execution of projects becomes 'person-dependent'.
+'People' perspective becomes predominant here.
+Few early 'stars' emerge as project managers and project delivery success is contingent upon these managers executing the projects.

+Delivery excellence residing in 'pockets' - with very little coordination or sharing of good practices.
+Lack of delivery consistency and repeatability- though some understanding of the extent of wastages etc begins to appear

+- -Knowledge sharing by 'star performers' so that others can also imbibe and deploy.
+Organizational commitment and investments for process rationalization can enable movement to next level.
+Key processes for scope/schedule/ cost/ risk / quality management getting standardized.
+Use of consistent terminology for project related communications - \cdot Project governance mechanisms getting strengthened with focus on business case viability assessment for the initiation of the projects and change control mechanisms - · Roles and responsibilities getting clearly defined for the project management lifecycle.
+Stakeholder engagement and communications management systems getting institutionalized.
+Investments in tools, technology and management information/ progress reporting systems especially in a distributed environment· Investments in building of skillsets, PM related training and understanding of best practices/ Investment to setup or re-energize the project management office (PMO) can enable movement to the next level.

-Level Typical characteristics of this level Pointers on how to move further up in maturity level 3: 'Centralized' Centrally defined processes exist for project management at the organizational level.
-Individual projects can customize these processes to suit project specific requirements Process perspective comes into forefront, along with 'people' dimension.
-Guidances are available for robust initiation, planning, execution, control and closure of projects along with their governance mechanisms Systematic processes and techniques to capture and analyze the project performance data Investments in predictive performance modeling systems to identify opportunities for improvements Scaling up of investments to cover different locations and diverse types of projects to get comprehensive datapoints for analysis Commitment from senior management for independent assurance, assessment of continued viability of the projects and tighter integration with program management) Specific focus on Skillset enhancement, PM roles succession planning, PM lifecycle refinement PMO becomes the process champion and repository for knowledge and data management
+Level 3: 'Centralized'

+Centrally defined processes exist for project management at the organizational level.
+Individual projects can customize these processes to suit project specific requirements.
+Process perspective comes into forefront, along with 'people' dimension.
+Guidances are available for robust initiation, planning, execution, control and closure of projects along with their governance mechanisms

+Systematic processes and techniques to capture and analyze the project performance data· Investments in predictive performance modeling systems to identify opportunities for improvements· Scaling up of investments to cover different locations and diverse types of projects to get comprehensive data-points for analysis.
+Commitment from senior management for independent assurance, assessment of continued viability of the projects and tighter integration with program management (including for dependency management).
+Specific focus on Skillset enhancement, PM roles succession planning, PM lifecycle refinement.
+PMO becomes the process champion and repository for knowledge and data management.

-Level Typical characteristics of this level Pointers on how to go further up in maturity level 4: 'Quantitative' Data-points are collected and analyzed on project performance parameters - including cost and schedule overruns, scope fulfillment and customer satisfaction Project performance is predicated based on past performance metrics.
-Here tools and technology (for instance - Monte -Carlo Simulation) gain prominence Projects are managed based on predictive performance models and institution of robust quality management systems Quality management focusing on assurance and predictive delivery based on causal analysis and actions Leadership support and investments are oriented towards building excellence in delivery and its sustainment Extended deployment of robust PM practices across different functions of the organization
+Level 4: 'Quantitative'

+Data-points are collected and analyzed on project performance parameters - including cost and schedule overruns, scope fulfillment and customer satisfaction.
+Project performance is predicated based on past performance metrics.
+Here tools and technology (for instance - Monte - Carlo Simulation) gain prominence

+Projects are managed based on predictive performance models and institution of robust quality management systems.

+Quality management focusing on assurance and predictive delivery based on causal analysis and actions.
+Leadership support and investments are oriented towards building excellence in delivery and its sustainment.
+Extended deployment of robust PM practices across different functions of the organization.